-Mountains Fencing Club (MFC) is committed to the safety of all our members.
-Child protection is the responsibility of all members, volunteers, parents and carers.
-The measures the club has in place to meet our child protection responsibilities include:
+Mountains Fencing Club (MFC) is committed to the safety and well being of all our members.
+Member protection is the responsibility of all members, volunteers, parents and carers.
+The measures the club has in place to meet our member protection responsibilities include:

-- as a NSWFA affiliated club we follow both the Child Protection Policy of New South Wales Fencing Association and the Member Protection Policy of the AFF
+- as a NSWFA affiliated club we follow both the Child Protection Policy of NSWFA and the Member Protection Policy of the AFF

 - all our coaches are accredited by and affiliated with the AFF

-This information is a summary of the procedures and guidelines that the club has in place for ensuring that children and young people can enjoy fencing in a safe and inclusive environment.
+This information is a summary of the procedures and guidelines that the club has in place for ensuring that all members, including children and young people, can enjoy fencing in a safe and inclusive environment.

 Procedure for ensuring the suitability of volunteer coaches and other relevant positions